Werder Bremen 1-2 RB Leipzig

 Bremen continued to push forward, and Salim Musah, who had replaced Njinmah in the 76th minute, eventually gave the home fans something to cheer about when he scored his first Bundesliga goal in stoppage time.
 The youngster kept his composure to finish after being set up by Jovan Milošević, but it proved to be merely a consolation as Leipzig held on for a valuable away win.

-Player of the match: Antonio Nusa
+Man of the Match: Antonio Nusa

 The 21-year-old worked diligently without the ball too, pressing effectively and helping his side maintain their defensive shape when Bremen were in possession.
-This performance on his 50th Bundesliga appearance highlighted why he's becoming an increasingly important player for both Leipzig and the Norwegian national team.
+This performance on his 50th Bundesliga appearance highlighted why he's becoming an increasingly important player for both Leipzig and the Norway national team.

 Bundesliga Match Facts